kmcho2019/REvolution/docs/module_structure.md

 - `data/`: benchmark assets.
   - `bench/`: VerilogEval, RTLLM, and CVDP problem definitions, reference designs, and synthesis metadata.
   - `prompts/`: prompt templates grouped by profile for `PromptStore`.
+  - `configs/`: YAML templates demonstrating `--config` usage for the main scripts.
 - `pdk/`: technology collateral used by the synthesis flow.
 - `exp/`: default output directory for run artefacts (created at runtime).
 - `Dockerfile`: reproducible environment for CI or local development.